Once Twice Melody

-Background
+Background and recording

+On June 30, 2017, the band released the compilation album B-Sides and Rarities, which was done after realizing that they had many non-album songs that were either previously unreleased or were hard to find.
+They also stated that releasing the 14-track compilation album helped them "clean the creative closet, put the past to bed, and start anew."
+On May 11, 2018, Beach House released their seventh studio album 7 (2018), where they wanted to reassess their old methods, limiting their writing to arrangements that they were able to perform live and eventually deciding to follow what came naturally, adding that they let their creative spirits determine the album's feeling.

-Following the release of the band's seventh studio album 7 (2018), which received critical acclaim, the band began recording their next album at Apple Orchard Studio in Baltimore.
+After releasing 7, the band began recording their next album at Apple Orchard Studio in Baltimore.
 It was then announced in February 2021 that they would contribute to arts company Meow Wolf's interactive exhibition Omega Mart, releasing a short film titled "Marin's Dreams" on April 22, 2021.
 In the same month, guitarist Alex Scally revealed, in an interview with Rolling Stone, that him and lead vocalist Victoria Legrand were thinking of working on an eighth album, adding that they would "like to get there".
 On November 9, 2021, the band officially announced their eighth album as Once Twice Melody, and stated that it would be released in four chapters throughout four months.

-Recording

 In a September 2021 interview with 101.9 KINK FM, the band revealed that they were working on their album during the COVID-19 pandemic, adding that it would be released in 2022.
 Regarding its recording process, while the duo were writing the album's songs and their melodies, they noticed a high usage in string synthesizers and had experimented with strings on various songs to see if they "wanted" them.
 In order to record the album, Scally had taught himself to be an audio engineer, handling the recording for Legrand's vocals, which took a five-month period that ended in late 2021.
 Live string arrangements were handled by David Campbell; along with those, live drums were recorded in Los Angeles, with the album's mixing being handled by four mixing engineers, including Alan Moulder.